learn-co-students/js-if-else-files-lab-bootcamp-prep-000/README.md

 }
 ```

 First of all, don't worry about the `module.exports` stuff right now, we'll get to that later.
-You've seen the rest of this stuff before but lets review.
+You've seen the rest of this stuff before but let's review.
 This assigns `"Joe"` to the `name` variable using the assignment operator (`=`).
 It also assigns `"74"` to `height`.
 Both `"Joe"` and `"74"` are Strings.
 We know that because they are wrapped in quotes.
 We have our code, but we don't have our tests.
-Let's write a test right below the `var height` line to check that `name` is equal to `"Susan"`.
+Let's write a test right below the `var height = "74"` line to check that `name` is equal to `"Susan"`.
 That should look something like this:

 ```javascript
 if (name === "Susan") {